John2968/book-insight-api/project_scope.md

 ### Administrators
 Administrators can:
-- import and enrich book metadata from external sources
+- import and manage book metadata from a public source
 - maintain and correct stored metadata
 - manage application content where required